junxit/us-congress-bills-110/metadata.md

 - 2007-10-01 — Mr. Clay moved to suspend the rules and pass the bill.
 - 2007-10-01 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H11043-11044)
 - 2007-10-01 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H11043-11044)
+- 2007-10-02 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.